jonkislin/ashenstone_lorebook/src/1-0-world_cultures.md

 ### Cosmopolitan Elves

-Some Elves settle in human cities and towns, and even marry humans or half-elves.
+Some Sylvan Elves settle in human cities and towns, and even marry humans or half-elves.
 These Elves (and half-elves), when they assimilate fully or partially into human culture, are called "Cosmopolitan Elves".
 Most emblematic of Cosmopolitan Elves is their sedentary rather than Nomadic nature, though there's not a strict delineation.
 Additionally, Cosmopolitan Elves are much less likely to practice magic than their nomadic brethren, though some cosmopolitan Elves have occasionally been known to rejoin Sylvan society.

 Some towns, such as Flaa in Invëénland, Indip, are composed of almost entirely cosmopolitan Elves.